jgberton/rightplace-ai-case-study/docs/North.md

 North exists to uncover them.

-Its mission is to identify transferable abilities, transform them into meaningful professional context and help people discover opportunities where those strengths become valuable.
+Its purpose is to identify transferable abilities, transform them into meaningful professional context and help people discover opportunities where those strengths become valuable.

-Rather than asking:
+Instead of asking:

 > **"What jobs has this person done?"**